ridz-shothikai/eg-dg/memory-bank/activeContext.md

 # Active Context: Layout Refactor & Guest Flow Implementation

-**Date:** April 10, 2025 (Afternoon Update)
+**Date:** April 10, 2025 (Late Afternoon Update 2)

-**Status:** Implemented robust multi-file handling and error reporting for chat and report generation APIs.
+**Status:** Reworked chat API to send all files with every request to improve multi-file context.
+Implemented default project creation for new users.
+Implemented robust multi-file handling and error reporting for chat and report generation APIs.
 Ensured all project files are loaded before Gemini interaction, or the process fails clearly.
 Added user-friendly error messages for GCS download failures and Gemini API errors.

+**Recent Activity (April 10 - Late Afternoon Update 2):**
+- **Chat Multi-File Context Enhancement:**
+    - Modified Chat API (`/api/chat/[projectId]/route.js`) to address Gemini potentially losing context of multiple files.
+    - Changed strategy: Instead of using `startChat` and `sendMessageStream`, the API now uses `generateContentStream` for *every* user message.
+    - For each request, the API reconstructs the full conversation history and explicitly includes the `inlineData` for *all* project files along with the current user message.
+    - This ensures the model receives the complete file context on every turn, potentially improving responses involving multiple documents, at the cost of larger requests.

+**Previous Activity (April 10 - Late Afternoon):**
+- **Default Project Creation:**
+    - Modified `Sidebar.js` component.
+    - Added logic within the `fetchProjects` function to check if the fetched project list is empty for an authenticated user.
+    - If no projects exist, a new function `createAndRedirectToDefaultProject` is called.
+    - This function POSTs to `/api/projects` to create "My First Project" and then redirects the user to the new project's page (`/project/[newProjectId]`).

-**Recent Activity (April 10 - Afternoon):**
+**Previous Activity (April 10 - Afternoon):**
+- **Multi-File & Error Handling Implementation:**
 - **Multi-File & Error Handling Implementation:**
     - Modified Chat API (`/api/chat/[projectId]/route.js`):
         - Implemented "Fail Fast" logic for GCS file downloads.
 If any file fails, the chat request stops with a specific user-friendly error.